Guidance

 Individuals who present early and before they become eligible for RSV vaccine

-Individuals who present early and outside the eligible age for the RSV vaccine national immunisation programme should be advised when they will become eligible.
-It should be explained to them that the JCVI have advised the vaccine should be offered only to those who are 75 years of age and older, as the evidence shows that the greatest risk from RSV is in those in this age group.
+It should be explained to them that the JCVI have advised the vaccine should be offered only to those who are 75 years of age and older, and to adults (aged 18 years and above) living in a care home for older adults, based evidence which shows that the risk from RSV in these groups.
 These decisions are based on a combination of factors including the risk of the disease and the effectiveness of the vaccine in different age groups, vaccine supply and the capacity of the NHS to deliver the programme alongside other important healthcare priorities.
-They should be encouraged to attend for vaccination on or shortly after their 75th birthday.

 Current trial data shows protection from Abyrsvo® and Arexvy® lasts for at least 24 months.
 There is some evidence for Arexvy® that revaccination of older adults at 12 months following the first dose does not confer additional protection.
 Therefore, revaccination may result in typical vaccine side effects for no clinical benefit.
 Individuals who received the RSV vaccine in clinical trials will continue to be followed up to establish how long protection lasts.
-The protective effect for mRESVIA appears to wane more quickly.
+The protective effect for mRESVIA® appears to wane more quickly.

 Eligible NHS patients do not lose their NHS eligibility for RSV vaccination if they have received an RSV vaccine outside of the national programme.
 However, the need for revaccination and the appropriate timing of any revaccination is not established.
 Until further data emerges, it is recommended that the minimum acceptable interval for older adults is 24 months from a non-NHS dose of Abrysvo® or Arexvy® and 12 months from a dose of mRESVIA® following a discussion of the risks and benefits with the patient.